The Berhampore shops on Adelaide Road might be the trickiest part to get right in the entire Newtown Connections consultation

 Back in April 2015 the Dominion Post ran a story on the boutiques of Berhampore which focused on the 1st anniversary of a handful of new businesses in the area.
 The various business owners who were interviewed, including my partner, spoke optimistically about being "a collection of people here all trying to do the same thing" and how they hoped for Berhampore to develop a greater sense of identity.
 Two things specifically mentioned were getting some 'Welcome to Berhampore' signage and a 30 kph speed limit.

 Three years later things haven't exactly gone wrong but it's hard to see how they've really progressed either.
 At least four of the businesses mentioned in the story have now gone out of business or moved on.
 The Gooseshack, Rinski Korsakov's, Celie's and the tattoo parlour are all gone.
-The only dairy on that stretch of road has also closed and the building is currently for sale.
+The Paperboat has closed and the building is now for lease.
+The only dairy on that stretch of road has also closed and the building was recently for sale.
 Natty, Baker Gramercy, Baron Hasselhoff's and Adelaide Trading Co. are still going strong and doing their best to maintain a local, artisanal vibe while older, more established businesses Europe Modes Tailoring, Hair by Ange and the Golden Sun Takeaways keep doing what they do.
 The BP petrol station sells petrol.

 The property on the left was sold in June but the business is now for sale.
 The property on the right is also for sale.